CodeGrade/orca/docs/orca_data_definitions.md

 ### `GradingScriptCommand`

-A grading script takes many steps to complete, and the output of these steps needs to be captured in a useful way to send back to Bottlenose.
+A grading script takes many steps to complete, and the output of these steps needs to be captured in a useful way to send back to job's originator.
 Orca internalizes these steps as a list of `GradingScriptCommand`s rather than using a `Makefile` as a means of execution.
 This list encodes a control flow graph, and Orca requires this graph be **acyclic**.

 `GradingScriptCommand`s can take on either of the following representations: